dramco-iwast/guide/Configuration/what-are-thresholds.md

 | Environmental sensor      |  Humidity (%) | 0  | 100	|
 | Environmental sensor      | Air quality (no unit)  | 0  |	600 |
 | Button sensor | - (no thresholding)  |  - (no thresholding) | - (no thresholding) |

+Pay attention!
+Due to the manner in which sound levels are calculated, the measured sound level is always at least 70 dB.
+Therefore it does not make sense to try to measure 'quiet' sounds.
+It is also not allowed to set thresholds lower than 75 dB, as this will lead to constant data transmission, which consume a lot of power and will drain the battery.